juju/docs/src/en/charms-upgrading.md

 The new charm may add new relations and configuration settings.

+## Forced upgrades

+A charm upgrade may require the use of the `--force-series` option.

+Consider the case where an application is initially deployed using a charm that supports Trusty and Precise.
+If a new version of the charm is released that only supports Trusty and Xenial then applications deployed on Precise will only be allowed by forcing the upgrade.

 ## Examples

 To upgrade WordPress based on the current channel: